zhanglab/psamm/docs/commands.rst

   avoid the assumption that an organism will perform optimally directly after removing a gene.

-MOMA (``--method moma``)
+MOMA (``--method moma``) : Recommended
   Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
 Minimization is done by minimizing the (wild type fluxes - knockout fluxes) :sup:`2` .
   This helps avoid the assumption that an organism will perform optimally directly after removing a gene.

 lin MOMA 2 (``--method lin_moma2``) : Experimental
-  Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
-Minimization is done by minimizing the \|wild type fluxes - knockout fluxes|.
-This implementation solves for the wild type fluxes after the gene deletion by adding the constraint that states the wild type biomasses must be equal.
-  This will find a more optimal solution to the problem than the original MOMA.
+  Similar to ``lin_moma``, but this implementation solves for the wild type fluxes at the same time as the knockout fluxes to ensure not to rely on the arbitrary flux vector found with FBA.
+This will find a more optimal solution to the problem than the original ``lin_moma``.

 MOMA 2 (``--method moma2``) : Experimental
-  Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
-Minimization is done by minimizing the (wild type fluxes - knockout fluxes) :sup:`2` .
-  This implementation solves for the wild type fluxes after the gene deletion by adding the constraint that states the wild type biomasses must be equal.
-  This will find a more optimal solution to the problem than the original MOMA.
+  Similar to ``moma``, but this implementation solves for the wild type fluxes at the same time as the knockout fluxes to ensure not to rely on the arbitrary flux vector found with FBA.
+This will find a more optimal solution to the problem than the original ``moma``.

 Flux coupling analysis (``fluxcoupling``)
 -----------------------------------------